"The British Red Cross is proud to be part of BBC's Big Night In"

 By Mike Adamson, chief executive, British Red Cross

-Tonight, for the first time ever, BBC Children in Need and Comic Relief are joining forces to present The Big Night In - an evening of entertainment to raise vital funds to help some of the most vulnerable people in our country during the coronavirus crisis.
+Tonight, for the first time ever, BBC Children in Need and Comic Relief are joining forces to present The Big Night In - an evening of entertainment to raise vital funds to help some of the most vulnerable people in our country during the Covid-19 crisis.

 It really does show that whilst this virus may keep us apart, kindness will keep us together – and the British Red Cross is delighted to be one of the chosen charities that will benefit from funds raised by the BBC show tonight.

-Money raised by The Big Night In will help the Red Cross support communities and people worst hit by the coronavirus crisis – those who are experiencing financial hardship, are isolated or lonely, and refugees and people seeking asylum.
+Money raised by The Big Night In will help the Red Cross support communities and people worst hit by the Covid-19 crisis – those who are experiencing financial hardship, are isolated or lonely, and refugees and people seeking asylum.

 Every kind act matters